tran0208/CplusplusDllUseByVb/README.md

 # CplusplusDllUseByVb

-The project demonstrates a dll created using C++ an then used in a VB program.
+The project demonstrates a dll created using C++ and then used in a VB program.